LMCache/demo/demo1-quickstart/README.md

 ## Start the frontend

-The frontend is uses `openai` and `streamlit` python packages.
+The frontend uses `openai` and `streamlit` python packages.
 Install them using:
 ```bash
 pip install openai streamlit
 ```